Panning for Gold: Model-X Knockoffs for High-dimensional Controlled Variable Selection: Genetic analysis of Crohn's disease

 \subsection{Simulations with genetic design matrix}

-Although we saw in Section~\ref{sec:robust} that {MF knockoffs} has some robustness to using an estimated covariate distribution, the situation for this data set differs from those simulations in two ways: (1) the marginal distribution of the covariates is now discrete and (2) the covariance estimator is different.
-One way to check the robustness of knockoffs to this particular joint distribution approximation is to take a reasonable model for $Y|X_1,\dots,X_p$ and simulate artificial response data using the real covariate data itself.
-If we split the rows of our design matrix into 10 smaller data sets (re-estimating the joint covariate distribution each time), for each conditional model we can run knockoffs 10 times and compute the realized FDP each time.
+\rev{In Section~\ref{sec:robust}, the second and third experiments} check the robustness of knockoffs to this particular joint distribution approximation \rev{by taking} a reasonable model for $Y|X_1,\dots,X_p$ and simulat\rev{ing} artificial response data using the real covariate data itself.
+We split the rows of our design matrix into 10 smaller data sets (re-estimating the joint covariate distribution each time), \rev{and} for each conditional model we run knockoffs 10 times and compute the realized FDP each time.
 Then averaging the 10 FDPs gives an estimate of knockoffs' FDR for that conditional model.
 In an attempt to make each smaller data set have size more comparable to the $n\approx 5,000$ in our actual experiment, we combined the healthy and CD genetic information with that from 5 other diseases from the same data set:\footnote{Bipolar disorder was also part of this data set, but a formatting error in the data we were given prevented us from including it.} coronary artery disease, hypertension, rheumatoid arthritis, type 1 diabetes, and type 2 diabetes.
 This made for $14,708$ samples altogether.
 To further increase the effective sample size and match the actual experiment, we used a random subset of 1000 observations for choosing cluster representatives, but the \emph{same} 1000 for each smaller data set, so that each subsampled data set contained $\approx 1,400$ unique samples, $+ 1000$ common samples (for each of these common samples $\tilde X_{ij} = X_{ij}$).
 For computational reasons, we used only the first chromosome in this experiment, so each of our simulations had (pre-clustering) $29,258$ covariates.
-The conditional model for the response was chosen to be a logistic regression model with 60 nonzero coefficients of random signs and locations uniformly chosen from among the original (not just representatives) SNPs.
-The coefficient amplitude was varied, and for each amplitude value, 10 different conditional models (different random locations of the nonzero coefficients) were simulated.
-Each simulation ran the exact same covariance estimation, SNP clustering and representative selection, knockoff construction, and knockoff selection procedure as used for the real data.
-Figure~\ref{fig:wtccc_fake} shows boxplots (over conditional models) of the FDR and power at each amplitude.
-As hoped, the FDR is consistently controlled over a wide range of powers.
+The conditional model for the response was chosen to be a logistic regression model with 60 nonzero coefficients of random signs and locations uniformly chosen from among the original (not just representatives) SNPs. \rev{In the second experiment (Figure~\ref{fig:wtccc_fake}), t}he coefficient amplitude was varied, and for each amplitude value, 10 different conditional models (different random locations of the nonzero coefficients) were simulated.
+Each simulation ran the exact same covariance estimation, SNP clustering and representative selection, knockoff construction, and knockoff selection procedure as used for the real data. \rev{In the third experiment (Figure~\ref{fig:wtccc_fake_tuning}), the shrinkage was amplified or attenuated by varying the value $m$ in \citet[Equation (2.7)]{XW-MS:2010} from its intended value, while the coefficient amplitude was fixed at 14.} In both of these experiments, knockoffs appears to be quite robust to the approximation we make in estimating the joint distribution of the SNPs.